AdnanHodzic/auto-cpufreq/README.md

     - Shows all of the above options

 * completions=TEXT
-    - To support shell completions (currently bash, zsh and fish)
+    - To support shell completions (current options are "bash", "zsh", or "fish")
-    - TEXT can be bash, zsh or fish (shell name)

 Running `auto-cpufreq --help` will print the same list of options as above.
 Read [auto-cpufreq modes and options](#auto-cpufreq-modes-and-options) for more details.